geometrikal/IIC/README.md

+Forked from https://github.com/nathanin/IIC (Tensorflow version) which was forked from the original repository at https://github.com/xu-ji/IIC (PyTorch version)

 # Invariant Information Clustering for Unsupervised Image Classification and Segmentation

 This repository contains PyTorch code for the <a href="https://arxiv.org/abs/1807.06653">IIC paper</a>.